-.1 Introduction
+2.1 Introduction

-pecial education has been seen for many years as to be centred in special schools separate rom the regular schools.
-Many schools were started initially for learners with sensory andicaps and then universal elementary education spread for those with learning ifficulties.
+Special education has been seen for many years as to be centered in special schools separate from the regular schools.
+Many schools were started initially for learners with sensory handicaps and then universal elementary education spread for those with learning difficulties.
 The 1944 act opened up the possibility of integration.

-according to Pockington and Lucas (1983), the act states that:- here are different definitions of specific learning difficulties or disabilities that have been iven by different writers.
+According to Pockington and Lucas (1983), the act states that:-

-Apart from the special schools ordinary schools could also give special education to pupils tho suffered from any disability of the mind and the body "
+"Apart from the special schools ordinary schools could also give special education to pupils who suffered from any disability of the mind and the body"